danielrriggs/danielrriggs.github.io/content/The Art of Joyful Living.md

 Your habits have a powerful role in your life and a strong influence on your spiritual development.

 Anything you do repeatedly creates a subtle groove in your unconscious mind, and then you don't have control over it any longer.
-Only by consciously creating a new goroove will your mind begin to flow toward that new groove and you will form new habit patterns.
+Only by consciously creating a new groove will your mind begin to flow toward that new groove and you will form new habit patterns.

 - [[Preyas]]
 - [[Shreyas]]